Village Aling The Way To Jiri To Everest Trekking

 The day is almost free with acclimatization at Everest View Point and Khumjung Village in Namche Bazaar.

-We must climb for 30 minutes to Shyangbouche airport and take a genital hike to the best viewpoint of Mt.
+We must climb for 30 minutes to Shyangboche airport, then take a short hike to the best viewpoint of Mt.
 Everest and its surroundings.
 The viewpoint is 3800 meters above sea level.

 However, it is the most fantastic day in the Himalayas and Khumjung Monastery.